MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 replace('the old string', 'old', 'new')
 ```

-And returns this result: `"the new string"`
+And returns the result `"the new string"`

 <a name="select"></a>